 - a.
 Austria has introduced accelerated depreciation for buildings acquired or constructed after June 2020.
 The depreciation rate in the first year of acquisition is 7.5 percent; the depreciation rate in the following year is 5 percent.
 Thereafter, the applicable depreciation rate is 2.5 percent. - b.
 Depreciation is normally reduced by half in the first year (the half-year convention).
 However, for assets other than machinery, Canada's Accelerated Investment Incentive (AII) suspends the half-year convention and allows businesses to deduct three times what can be deducted in the first year under the half-year convention.
 (For an asset with a DB rate of 10 percent, the first-year depreciation rate is 15 percent under AII.)
 The AII is phased out beginning in 2024 and does not apply after 2027. - c.
 The Czech Republic and the Slovak Republic use either the SL method or an accelerated depreciation method.
 This accelerated method is a DB method that uses the same periods as the SL method.
 In the Czech Republic, assets are divided into 6 categories based on useful life.
 Machinery and equipment used in specified industrial processes are in category 3 and have a useful life of 10 years.
 Buildings other than office buildings, hotels, and shopping malls are in category 5 and have a useful life of 30 years.
 In the Slovak Republic, assets are also divided into 6 categories based on useful life.
 Machinery and equipment are in category 2 and have a useful life of 6 years.
 Certain buildings are in category 5 and have a useful life of 20 years.
 From 2015, accelerated depreciation is applicable only to assets in categories 2 and 3. - d.
 Estonia and Latvia tax distributed profits instead of corporate income. - e.
-Beginning in October 2018, a new Structures and Buildings Allowance applies to new nonresidential buildings and structures (excluding land).
-Under the Structures and Buildings Allowance, industrial buildings are depreciated on a SL basis at an annual rate of 3 percent from April 2020.
-The new allowance applies to contracts for construction works entered into on or after October 29, 2018.
-From April 2011 through October 2018, no capital allowances were allowed for buildings. - f.
 The mid-month convention is used for nonresidential real property and residential real property.
 Under the mid-month convention, all property placed in service during a month is treated as placed in service at the mid-point of the month.
 This means that one-half of depreciation is allowed for the month that the property is placed in service.
 Assuming that the property is placed in service in the first month of the year, the SL depreciation rate is 2.461 percent in the first year, 2.564 percent in years 2 through 39, and 0.107 percent in year 40.

 Table 8C.
-2022 Tax Depreciation for Acquired Patents
+2023 Tax Depreciation for Acquired Patents